seashell-coder/Home_Sales/README.md

 ---------------------------------
 Content of the repository
 ---------------------------------
-- Home_Sales_colab.ipynb <-- This is the Jupyter Notebook that I worked on via Google Colab.
+- Home_Sales_colab.ipynb <-- This is the Jupyter Notebook that I worked on using Google Colab.

 ----------------------------------
 Instructions